villez/vswiki/README.md

    fenced code blocks, again like in Github-flavored markdown: https://help.github.com/articles/github-flavored-markdown#syntax-highlighting
- * the syntax highlighter currently used is Prism.js (http://prismjs.com/), which doesn't support quite as many languages as some other highlighters; might be switched or made configurable later on
+ * the syntax highlighter currently used is Prism.js (http://prismjs.com/); I like it's design, but it doesn't support nearly as many languages as some other highlighters, such as pygments; might be switched or made configurable later on

 ## Tools & Dependencies

-Currently this is an experimental project with no deployed base, and the general plan to keep up with the latest versions of tools, especially Ruby and Rails, but also the testing tools etc. This means I will *not* put much effort into being backwards compatible with older versions; rather, will lean towards quick upgrades and use the project as a test ground for the needed changes for new versions.
+As mentioned at the beginning, currently this is an experimental hobby project.
+There's no deployed base outside of my own.
+Thus the general plan to keep up with the latest versions of tools, especially Ruby and Rails, but also the testing tools and other utilities.
+This means I will *not* put much effort into being backwards compatible with older versions; rather, will lean towards quick upgrades and use the project as a testing ground for the upgrades themselves to see what's required.

 The main dependencies and tools are:

  * Rails 4.1
- * Ruby 2.1 (though only a minor dependency with the new %i array of symbols syntax, otherwise 2.0 should work as well)
+ * Ruby 2.1 (in practice only a minor dependency with the new %i array of symbols syntax, but not testing with 2.0 or older)
  * PostgreSQL, including the development & testing environments; no strong dependency yet, but may use e.g. PostgreSQL full text search later
- * Bootstrap 3 for layout & styling
+ * Bootstrap 3 for layout & styling (quite possibly will change later)
  * main testing tools: RSpec 3, Capybara, Poltergeist, database_cleaner, shoulda-matchers
  * additional dev & test utilities: launchy, SimpleCov, quiet_assets

 ## Future Development

-Current ideas for future development.
-There's not an actual detailed plan or commitment to implement any of these, and the list is in more or less random order, not reflecting schedule or priority.
+This is just a list of ideas.
+There's no actual plan, schedule or commitment to implement any of these, and the list is in more or less random order.

- * planning to keep up with Rails upgrades, at least within 4.x
+ * keeping up with Rails upgrades, at least within 4.x
- * implementing full text search, possibly with PostgreSQL
+ * implementing full text search, possibly with PostgreSQL, but investigate other alternatives
  * investigating possibilities for configuring other markup parsers
- * supporting image uploads (or other files)
+ * supporting image uploads, then any arbitrary files
- * investigating implementing the markup parser with a proper grammar instead of ad hoc regexes
+ * investigating implementing the markup parser with a proper grammar and parser generator instead of ad hoc regexes
  * making sections/subsections of text "foldable" when displaying wiki pages
  * supporting wiki page renaming; the tricky part is handling any potential wikilinks in other pages that are referring to the